Sitamarhi Assembly constituency

 Sitamarhi Assembly constituency is an assembly constituency in Sitamarhi district in the Indian state of Bihar.
 In 2015 Bihar Legislative Assembly election, Sitamarhi will be one of the 36 seats to have VVPAT enabled electronic voting machines.

+History

+In 1995 constituency was won by Hari Shankar Prasad.
+His son Sunil Kumar Pintu represented this constituency three times later.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, 28.
 Sitamarhi Assembly constituency is composed of the following: Dumra community development block.

 Sitamarhi Assembly constituency is part of 5.
 Sitamarhi (Lok Sabha constituency).